ash-project/ash/documentation/tutorials/get-started.md

   attribute :subject, :string do
     # Don't allow `nil` values
     allow_nil? false

+    # Allow this attribute to be public.
+By default, all attributes are private.
+    public? true
   end

   # status is either `open` or `closed`.
 We can add more statuses later